Skip to main content

 Absolutely!
 The safety of participants is our highest concern.
 Travel in the outdoors always involves risk.
 The most important thing we do to mitigate risk in our programs is to be certain our instructors follow our safety policies and practices. participants will be led by our outstanding wilderness instructors who hold certifications in CPR, AED, Wilderness First Aid or Wilderness First Responder.

 Check out our complete list of Frequently Asked Questions for even more details!
-Or, you can also contact our Program Administrator, Lexi Huff at Lexic@ymcaatlanta.org or 770.532.2267.
+Or, you can also contact our Program Administrator, Maya Joglekar at MayaJ@ymcaatlanta.org.

 Click here for our complete FAQs.